colinpetruno/scheduleless/README.md

 ```
 curl -X GET -H "Authorization: Bearer c35042ae39fb1bcad57216eebcafdb6b7addb7ceea5cd99eadf11d2310b48b8d" -H "Cache-Control: no-cache" -H "Postman-Token: 5c9a1329-41c7-2d0a-904d-9e2024a9d61c" "http://localhost:3000/mobile_api/future_shifts"
 ```

+### Problems Installing Capybara Webkit
+If when installing gems, Capybara webkit fails follow these two cases:
+`command: qmake not found`: Follow the guides for linking Qt [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit)

+`xcode not set up properly`: (You may have already tried to run `xcodebuild` which probably failed.)
+You have to agree to the command line interface license agreement.
+First open XCode itself and agree to the desktop agreement.
+Then, run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`.
+This will allow you to run the `xcodebuild` command.
+Lastly run, `sudo xcodebuild -license` and spam `[SPACE]` until you reach the end and type `agree`.

+After each case, retry installation of the gem.

 ## Tools We Use